 - Prevent system malfunctions by ensuring a steady and reliable electrical supply.

 - Enhance overall system stability by maintaining a steady electrical flow.
-Regular maintenance checks, combined with the use of high-quality shielded cabling, can further prevent unstable power delivery and extend equipment longevity.
+Regular maintenance checks, combined with high-quality shielded cabling, can further prevent unstable power delivery and extend equipment longevity.

 6. Reversed Polarity